College of Ayurvedic Diet & Digestion

 Peanuts Increase Irritability, Anxiety & Tension

 Tension can also be seen clearly in the tongue, which might tremble more than usual.
 This excess movement is due to toxins (ama) aggravating the nervous system.
-This was something experienced by 20% of our students during their experiment.

 This is certainly an interesting finding considering how so many of us think of peanuts, and peanut butter specifically, as being something of a comfort food!